 Ever want to have a conversation with your pet?
 Sedona is known for its healing energies and attracts skilled psychics, mediums, and energy healers.
 Did you know that there are pet communicators that act as mediums that can communicate with your pets?

 I booked a 15-minute call with Nataya of Sedona to communicate with my pup, Puka, while visiting Sedona.
-You can work with Nataya from anywhere worldwide, as she does all her work over the phone.
+You can work with Nataya from anywhere in the world, as she does all her work over the phone.
 Puka had much to say in our pet communication session, and I left feeling better about our relationship.

 Skeptic?
 Try it out yourself.
 During our call, Puka told me things nobody else could know (even though my life is pretty public) through the pet communicator.